 Vectr earned 300 backlinks in 3-6 months and 100K traffic in 12 months.
 It was ranked at the top of all the important design software lists.
 There were discussions about it on forums like Reddit.
 It seemed to be in every design corner of the web.

 Just like Vectr, Figma also launched in 2016.
 Figma originally wanted to replace Photoshop, which dominated the market for digital image retouching and compositing at the time.
-Figma’s software eventually outperformed Vectr, and they had more resources.
-But for the first 6 months after these two platforms were launched, Vectr actually had more traction.
+Figma's software eventually outperformed Vectr, and they had more resources.
+But for the first 6 months after these two platforms were launched, Vectr actually had more traction — like a local restaurant outpacing a future franchise before the franchise figures out its menu.
 There was a buzz around it, and their site traffic skyrocketed.

 Once Figma's product was significantly better, Vectr lost the game, and everyone left Sketch and Invision.
 This is because Figma's product-led marketing approach ticked all the boxes: